Federal prosecutors weigh hate crime charges in Arbery death

 Previously, a Justice Department spokesman had said the FBI is assisting in the investigation and the department would assist if a federal crime is uncovered.

-Kupec’s statement Monday also said the the Justice Department was considering Carr’s request for federal authorities to investigate how local police and prosecutors handled the case.
+Kupec’s statement Monday also said the Justice Department was considering Carr’s request for federal authorities to investigate how local police and prosecutors handled the case.
 She said Carr has been asked to “forward to federal authorities any information that he has.”

 Gregory McMichael, 64, and his 34-year-old son, Travis McMichael, are jailed on charges of felony murder and aggravated assault in Arbery’s slaying.
 Gregory McMichael is a former Glynn County police officer who later worked 20 years as an investigator for the local district attorney’s office.
 He retired a year ago.